Indo-Guyanese: Cultural origins and religion

-95% of all the Immigrants left from the port of Calcutta (Kolkata), and 5% from the port of Madras (Chennai).
-Note, no Immigrants left from the port of Bombay (Mumbai) to Guyana during the period of 1838 to 1917.
+95% of all the immigrants left from the port of Calcutta (Kolkata), and 5% from the port of Madras (Chennai).
+Note, no immigrants left from the port of Bombay (Mumbai) to Guyana during the period of 1838 to 1917.

 Based on the names and information on the Indian Emigrant passes, 85% of the Indian immigrants to Guyana were Hindus and 15% Muslims.
 This was very representative of the areas of origin of the immigrants.

 The Indian immigrants made an enduring cultural imprint on Guyana.
 Once their labor contracts expired, they resumed their original occupations and recreated near-typical traditional Indian village life in their adopted homeland.

+Indian migrants who were returning after completing their indenture contracts, faced difficult times when it came to re-integrating into their communities.
+In India, there were caste rules for those who returned that required them to be cleansed by their village Brahmins.
+Anyone returning had to spend a great amount of their savings on the cleansing rituals.

+These rules were implemented because East Indian indentured servants who were in the Caribbean changed in terms of personality, language, and diet.

+Their once spoken native languages had a mix of English, Pidgin, and other African languages.
+When they returned to India, many indentured servants ended up re-indenturing themselves to the Caribbean because they were seen as outcasts.

 Festivals and holidays

 Indo-Guyanese Hindus continue to observe holidays such as Diwali, Phagwah, Maha Shivratri, Hanuman Jayanti, Ram Naumi, Nauratam, Vijayadashami, Krishen Janamashtami, Radhastami, Kartik Snan, Saraswati Jayanti, Ganesh Chaturthi, Pitru Paksha, Raksha Bandhan, Guru Purnima, Kalbhairo Jayanti, Vivaha Panchami, Makar Sankranti, Tulsi Puja, Gita Jayanti, Datta Jayanti and Ratha Yatra, among others, while Indo-Guyanese Muslims observe the fast in the month of Ramadan as well as observing Eid ul-Fitr, Eid al-Adha, Shab-e-barat, Mawlid, Chaand Raat and the Islamic New Year.
 Indo-Guyanese Christians celebrate holidays such as New Year's, Christmas, Easter, Good Friday, Ash Wednesday, Epiphany, All Saints' Day and the Feast of Corpus Christi, among others and depending on their denomination.
 Through colonial influence, celebrating holidays such as Diwali, Phagwah, Eid ul-Fitr, New Year's, Christmas, and Easter, is common regardless of religious beliefs.
 In Guyana, Indian Arrival Day is celebrated on May 5 commemorating the first arrival of indentured servants from India to the country, on 5 May 1838.
 On this day, the workers arrived to work in sugar plantations.
 Indo-Guyanese also celebrate Guyanese national holidays such as Independence Day and Republic Day.